MicrosoftDocs/azure-dev-docs/articles/java/migration/migrate-weblogic-to-vms-with-ha-dr.md

 ### Set up the secondary WLS cluster

-Follow the same steps in section [Set up the primary WLS cluster](#set-up-the-primary-wls-cluster) to set up the secondary WLS cluster in East US region, except the following differences:
+Follow the same steps in as in the section [Set up the primary WLS cluster](#set-up-the-primary-wls-cluster) to set up the secondary WLS cluster in East US region, except for the following differences:

 1. In the "Basics" pane:
    1. In the **Resource group** field, select **Create new** and fill in a different unique value for the resource group.
 For example, *wls-cluster-eastus-ejb120623*.